Jesus said, "I am the resurrection and the life. He that believes in me though he was dead, yet shall he live." John 11:25

-On the same Wednesday that he was resurrected, Patrick received a call from a heart surgeon, who informed her that he had to have another operation.
-The surgeon stated, "If we don't operate he is going to die.
-His heart is enlarged, etc." He was given one day for recuperation.
-The fourth operation was scheduled for that Friday - a pericardial window.
+On the same Wednesday that he was resurrected, Patrick received a call from a cardiothoracic surgeon, who informed her that he had to have yet another operation, this time a pericardial window because his heart was enlarged.
+It was crucial for the procedure to be done on that Friday.
+He was given one day for recuperation.
 A liter of fluid was removed from around his heart.

 In June of 2004, he had to have an eye implant.